Diary of a Network Geek

 Hot Geeks

-Filed under: Art,Bavarian Death Cake of Love,Criticism, Marginalia, and Notes,Fun,Geek Work — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:51 am for you boring, normal people.
+Filed under: Art,Bavarian Death Cake of Love,Criticism, Marginalia, and Notes,Fun,Geek Work — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:51 am for you boring, normal people.

 No, not me or anyone I know.